Source Code Data Augmentation for Deep Learning: A Survey: Scenarios

 \subsection{Low-Resource Domains}

-The application of DA methods within low-resource domains is a recurrent theme within the CV and NLP communities~\cite{Shorten2019ASO, feng2021survey}.
+In the domain of software engineering, the resources of programming languages are severely imbalanced~\cite{orlanski2023measuring}.
+While some most popular programming languages like Python and Java play major roles in the open-source repositories, many languages like Rust~\cite{wu2023rustgen} are starkly low-resource.
+As source code models are trained on open-source repositories and forums, the programming language resource imbalance can adversely impact their performance on the resource-scarce programming languages.
+Furthermore, the application of DA methods within low-resource domains is a recurrent theme within the CV and NLP communities~\cite{Shorten2019ASO, feng2021survey}.
 Yet, this scenario remains underexplored within the source code discipline.

 In order to increase data in the low-resource domain for representation learning, \citet{li2022unleashing} tend to add more training data to enhance source code model embeddings by unleashing the power of compiler IR. \citet{ahmad-etal-2023-summarize} propose to use source code models to perform \texttt{Back-translation} DA, taking into consideration the scenario of low-resource programming languages.
 Meanwhile, \citet{chen2023exploring} underscore the fact that source code datasets are markedly smaller than their NLP equivalents, which often encompass millions of instances.
 As a result, they commence investigations into code completion tasks under this context and experiment with \texttt{Back-translation} and variable renaming. \citet{shen4385791bash} contend that the generation of bash comments is hampered by a dearth of training data and thus explore model-based DA methods for this task.